luigiselmi/pilot-sc4-postgis/README.md

     # Rscript test_mapmatch.R

-The script matches some records of taxies and returns the OSM identifiers of the matched road segments and the distance between the vehicle and the road segment.
+The script matches some records of taxis and returns the OSM identifiers of the matched road segments and the distance between the vehicle and the road segment.

 ## Rserve